Measuring Influencer Marketing ROI for CPG Brands | Instacart Attribution Guide

 For any campaign that includes a direct response element, a recipe page, a product detail page, or an Instacart link, trackable links close the gap between content and commerce.

-Each creator gets a unique short link.
+Each food creator gets a unique short link.
 When a follower clicks it, the platform logs the click, captures UTM parameters (source, medium, campaign), and redirects to the destination.
 Every click ties back to the specific post and creator that drove it.

 This gives you a click-through layer that sits between impressions and purchase intent.
 A creator driving strong impressions but zero link clicks is building awareness.
 A creator driving clicks is moving people down the funnel.